M4yfl0w3r/flower-chess/README.md

 <br/>

 ### To do
-- get rid of multiple map
 - change pawn to other piece
-- king have to be captured to win a game
 - add check
+- add check warning
+- make better menu